showley-vr/AccountFoundation-Blueprint/README.md

 ### Follow the instructions below to setup CDK environment.
 Follow the setup steps below to properly configure the environment and first deployment of the infrastructure.

-Follow the setup steps below to properly configure the environment deploy the infrastructure.

 To manually create a virtualenv on MacOS and Linux:

 ```